CIFriends/prp-preprocessor/README.md

 | `ignoredVars`    | A list of variables to ignore.                                                                                  | No       | []                                                              |
 | `ignoredDirs`    | A list of directories to ignore, according to the [.gitignore spec 2.22.1.](https://git-scm.com/docs/gitignore) | No       | `["node_modules",".git",".github","__tests__",".vscode",".idea"]` |
 | `encodings`      | The encoding to use when reading and writing files.                                                             | No       | utf8                                                            |

-## Outputs

-The PRP Preprocessor does not produce any outputs.

 ## License